thanasis457/Mooc-platform/README.md

 # Mooc-platform
-An all-in-one app combining courses from all major MOOC platfroms.
+An all-in-one gui app combining courses from all major MOOC platfroms.
 These include: Coursera, Edx, MitOCW, and FutureLearn.

 All the courses are locally parsed, meaing you can browse the courses stored even when offline.